hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 $ deactivate
 ```

-We exit the interactive shell by pressing `CTRL+D` and create a job script that loads the PyTorch module,
+Type `exit` to exit the interactive shell.
-enters the virtual environment and executes the script:
+We now create a job script that loads the PyTorch module, enters the virtual environment and executes the script:

 ```bash title="jobscript.pbs"
 #!/bin/bash